Jocarico/jikanAPIMobile/README.md

-# mobileApiRick-Morty
+# mobileApiJikan

 First React Native project, in this project it was implemented a public API by using async functions along with request from the API.
-In this example https://rickandmortyapi.com/ API.
+In this example https://api.jikan.moe/ API.

 This project was made using the MVC pattern